Albert G. Menger

 At H&H

 As president, Albert oversaw the later Master Chef and H and H Coffee years through the Continental Coffee Company acquisition in 1962 — about 2 years after his elevation.
 Primary source: the 2 April 1987 Express-News feature on his uncle Theodore J. Menger, which records: “He remained there until 1962, when the company was sold to Continental Coffee of Chicago.”
 This confirms both the 1962 acquisition year and the Chicago-based parent.
 Continental operated H&H at 601 Delaware through at least 1975.
-Albert is named as a nephew-survivor in the 1987 obituary and feature.
+Nancy Draves (2015) adds that Albert may have remained president under Continental — cited to an obituary in her files, not yet matched in the KB newspaper corpus.
+Chris M. Jasso’s July 1971 letter references visiting “Sonny and the boys” at the plant, consistent with ongoing Menger family presence post-sale.

 See also